mcf9/mcf9.github.io/_posts/2016-05-16-Messing-aroung-with-git.md

 4. After successfully restoring the image, we have to provide the WiFi SSID and PW
 5. Go to the SD-Card config/settings.ini
 Provide the values without any brackets/quotes
+6. You can set ’’enable_ssh = true’’ to enable SSH
-6. Put the SD-Card into the Pi and fire it up
+7. Put the SD-Card into the Pi and fire it up

+After a couple of minutes the Pi should show up as _MusicBox_.
+It is available through its ip and musicbox.local

+I disabled all services, except: TuneIn, Podcasts, Youtube.
+Scanning for local files is done during boot, thus booting might take a while.

+The interface is available from any webbrowser on the same network.
+I use a remote controlled power outlet to turn on the speakers.
+The Pi is always-on.
+As I was redoing the steps from a couple of months ago, I noticed how it literally only took me *10 mins*.
+It is such a brilliant way to have play music, especially when I want to listen to radom web radio.